How to Feed my Hard Keeper?

-We have all had that horse that no matter how much it eats, it doesn’t seem to put on any weight.
+We have all had that horse that makes you feel that no matter how much it eats, it doesn’t seem to put on any weight.
 Let me help you with the most important things every horse owner should know when having a hard keeper.

 What Is a Hard Keeper?